Personal History of Breast Cancer or Other Cancers

 DCIS is non-invasive, but without treatment, the abnormal cells could progress to invasive breast cancer over time.

-Higher grade DCIS may be more likely than lower grade DCIS to progress to invasive cancer in the near future if left untreated [292,294].
+Left untreated, higher grade DCIS may be more likely than lower grade DCIS to progress to invasive cancer in the near future [305,307].

 Health care providers can’t predict which cases of DCIS will progress to invasive breast cancer and which will not.
 So, almost all cases of DCIS are treated.